Board of Directors

 Anna Castner Wightman

-A sixth generation Nebraskan and a graduate of Nebraska Wesleyan University, Ms. Wightman currently serves as Vice President of Government Relations for First National Bank in Omaha, Nebraska.
+A sixth generation Nebraskan and a graduate of Nebraska Wesleyan University, Ms. Wightman serves as a Senior Director of Government Relations for First National Bank of Omaha, Nebraska, a position she has held since 2000.
 Prior to that, she worked for the Greater Omaha Chamber of Commerce and served in the U.S. Congress for former Congressman Bill Barrett and former Congresswoman Virginia Smith, both of whom represented the 3rd Congressional District of Nebraska.
-Anna serves on the Board of Directors for the Nebraska Chamber of Commerce, Nebraska 4H Foundation Board of Trustees, Nebraska State Historical Society Foundation Board of Trustees, Dundee Presbyterian Church Elder, and has served on other numerous nonprofit boards in Nebraska.
-She and her husband, Jack Wightman, live in Omaha and have two daughters.
+Ms. Wightman serves on the board of directors for the Nebraska Chamber of Commerce, Rose Theater for Performing Arts, and Joslyn Castle.

 Connect with us socially!